 How to Become an Investment Banker in the UK

 Investment Banking is a lucrative and high-powered career choice with good bonuses and plenty of corporate perks.

 Long hours come with the territory.
 Work days can last 12 or more depending on the role you choose, with weekend work often expected during busy periods.
 Even outside of working hours you’ll be expected to be reachable; achieving a work-life balance can be tough - particularly in your first few years!

 But the financial payoff is a big incentive for many investment bankers.

 A first-year analyst can expect a starting salary of at least £60,000 (a senior position promises upwards of £120,000), and annual bonuses can reach huge sums.
-Click here for a breakdown of the salaries offered by each London bank as of 2021.

 There are other perks, too: international travel, subsidised meals, gym memberships and an excellent pension among them.